 Such genuine shyness can sometimes come across as being aloof.
-"I was nervous and would put my sketchbook in the faces of everyone under the roof," Dylan says.
+"I was nervous and would put my sketchbook in the faces of everyone under the roof," Shipley says.
 "The worst thing you can do is appear like you think your artwork is better than everyone else's."

 Humility is vital, no matter what a mega-genius you are.
-"It riles me when people walk up to my table and, without a glance at my work, dump their huge portfolio over my prints, looking at me with a smug expression," exclaims Emma.
+"It riles me when people walk up to my table and, without a glance at my work, dump their huge portfolio over my prints, looking at me with a smug expression," exclaims Vieceli.
 "That's not cool, no matter how talented you are."

-Alex also notes the importance of modesty.
+Taini also notes the importance of modesty.
 "Always be humble.
 In cons and expos there are people from all over the world with different cultures, backgrounds and skills, so don’t close yourself in to your own little world."

 “Much of the networking is after hours over meals or drinks, so don’t hide in your hotel room,” says Seeley.
 “If someone you think is connected responds to your work, don’t be afraid to ask for introductions to people who could potentially help or hire you.”